haohanl/haohanl.github.io/_posts/2019-05-01-optimising-jekyll.md

 ### 3. Replace `kramdown` with `commonmark`
 From my testing, kramdown is _adequate_, but not the fastest in the compile time drag race.
-Here is where commonmark leaves the competition in the dust.
+Here is where [commonmark](https://github.com/jekyll/jekyll-commonmark) leaves the competition in the dust.

 Do note however that commonmark doesnt support block attributes like `{:target="_blank"}`.
 HTML tags will need to be used instead if you really went wild with block attributes.

-To further increase compile speeds, I went with the GitHub Pages version of commonmark.
+I went with the GitHub Pages version of commonmark, [jekyll-commonmark-ghpages](https://github.com/github/jekyll-commonmark-ghpages).
 This will sanitize your markdown according to the GitHub Pages spec.
 Things like `iframe` tags will break, but I wasn't planning on using those anyway.

 I dropped the following into my `Gemfile`.